-This slow cooker honey mustard pork tenderloin is an easy preparation and cooking is a breeze.
-The pork is combined with a variety of simple seasonings and a sweet-sour honey and mustard sauce.
+This honey mustard pork tenderloin is an easy preparation and the slow cooker makes cooking a breeze.
+The pork tenderloin is combined with a variety of simple seasonings and a sweet-sour honey and mustard sauce.
 The sauce is made with mustard, honey, brown sugar, and some balsamic or cider vinegar.

 Serve the lean and tasty pork tenderloin with rice or roasted potatoes along with your family's favorite side dish or salad.

 Newer slow cookers tend to cook hotter than older models.
 If you have an older model, you might want to increase the cooking time.
 This lean cut of pork can become dry if cooked too long.

 Related Recipe: Pork Tenderloin With Herb and Mustard Butter

 - 2 pork tenderloins, about 1 pound each

 - 4 tablespoons whole-grain Dijon mustard or country-style